Sen. Al Franken accused of forcibly kissing, groping a woman

 A spokesperson for the committee declined to comment.

-Several female Democratic senators said they were disturbed by the allegations and support an ethics investigation.
+Several female Democratic senators said they were disturbed by the allegations and backed an ethics investigation.

 "This is unacceptable behavior and extremely disappointing," said Sen. Patricia Murray, D-Wash.
 "I am glad Al came out and apologized, but that doesn't reverse what he's done or end the matter.
 I support an ethics committee investigation into these accusations and I hope this latest example of the deep problems on this front spurs continued action to address it."